Inside this Article

 Ease of Use

 Both Are Easy to Use, but Mailchimp Ekes Out a WinI’ve seen Mailchimp recommended for its ease of use more times than I can count.
-And, for all its flaws, I can’t deny Mailchimp is easy to learn.
+During my tests, I found these rumors to be true – Mailchimp really is easy to learn.
 I was able to send out test campaigns within an hour, and it was simple to navigate the dashboard.
-But to my surprise, I had an even smoother time with Mailjet.

 Reporting and Analytics

 Not Enough Data for the PriceOften you don’t get reports until you’re on a paid plan, so I was pleased to discover Mailchimp offers basic reports even on its Free plan.
 You can see data on open rates, forwards, clicks, and social media performance.
 If you upgrade to the Premium plan, you’ll also get heatmaps – but that’s extremely pricey for that level of analytics.
-Comparatively, ActiveCampaign’s analytics include heat maps and automation reports without the hundred dollar price tag.
+Mailjet’s free plan does include simple reports, which cover email open rates, clicks, and non-delivery rates – but this information is superficial at best.
+You’ll have to upgrade to the Premium plan to access click maps, ISP statistics, and campaign comparisons, which let you compare up to 10 of your campaigns at once.
+If you go with a free or cheaper plan, Mailchimp’s reports will be much more useful to you than Mailjet’s.
+If you have a mid-level budget and don’t want to pay hundreds of dollars for Mailchimp’s most expensive plan, you’ll get more with Mailjet’s click maps and campaign comparisons.
+But honestly, neither offers the best analytics out there.
+For comparison, ActiveCampaign’s analytics include heat maps and automation reports without the hundred-dollar price tag.

+Should You Pay For Mailchimp or Mailjet?Both Mailjet and Mailchimp offer free plans, which is a great way to familiarize yourself with a service before deciding to go premium.
+But Mailjet and Mailchimp both have a few key things missing from their free versions.
 When it comes to paid plans, Mailchimp has a cheaper starting price than Mailjet – and offers more features.
-Mailchimp’s Essentials plan starts at $15.00 per month.
+Mailchimp’s Essentials plan starts at $13.00 per month, while Mailjet’s Essential plan starts at $15.00 per month.
 But Mailchimp starts getting real pricey the more contacts you have.
-So if you have a big mailing list or plans to grow, Mailjet’s plans will probably suit you better.per month, while Mailjet’s Essential plan starts at
+So if you have a big mailing list or plans to grow, Mailjet’s plans might suit you better.

 Here’s What You Get for Free